eamoncaddigan/surface_searchlight/README.md

 # surface_searchlight
-An implementation of surface-based decoding
+An implementation of surface-based fMRI decoding

 ***